prisms-center/CASMcode_docs/_pages/about.md

 ## Contributing

-Collaboration is welcome and new features can be incorporated by forking the repository on GitHub, creating a new feature, and submitting pull requests.
+Collaboration is welcome and new features can be incorporated by forking a CASM repository on GitHub, creating a new feature, and submitting pull requests.
 If you are interested in developing features that involve a significant time investment we encourage you to first contact the CASM development team at <casm-developers@lists.engr.ucsb.edu>.

-For a particular major version number, the ``ccasm`` program interface, including file input and output formats, will remain stable and backwards compatible.
-The CASM library ``libcasm`` is less stable and may have some breaking changes without changing the major version number.

 ## Citing CASM